Frustrations grow as marchers demand faster climate action

 In Istanbul, climate protesters brought their children to the demonstration Saturday, emphasizing the impact of global warming on future generations.

-“I want my children to live on a beautiful planet in the future,” said Kadriye Basut, 52, in Istanbul.
+“I want my children to live on a beautiful planet,” said Kadriye Basut, 52, in Istanbul.

 ——

-Danica Kirka in London, Seth Borenstein in Glasgow and Andrew Wilks in Istanbul contributed to this report.
+Danica Kirka in London and Andrew Wilks in Istanbul contributed to this report.

 Follow all AP stories on climate change at https://apnews.com/hub/Climate.